rabucejojr/arduino-based-water-system/README.md

 ## How It Works
 1. The system continuously reads soil moisture and water level sensor values.
-2. If the soil is dry and there is enough water, the pump activates.
+2. If the soil is dry the pump activate, then stops when water level reaches 3cm.
-3. The LCD displays the soil moisture, water level, and pump status.
+3. The LCD displays the soil moisture, and water level.
-4. If the water level is too high or soil is too dry, an alert is triggered using LEDs and a horn.
+4. If the water level is too high or soil is too dry or vice versa, an alert is triggered using LEDs and a horn.

 ## Notes
 - Ensure that the I2C address of the LCD module is correct.
 If the LCD doesn't display anything, use an I2C scanner sketch to find the correct address.